lbarraga/SEL3-2025-Groep-6/README.md

 to develop simple yet robust control strategies that could inspire safer and more adaptable robotic systems.

+This project can be used both as a CLI tool or as a library for in your own code.

 ## Code layout

+All code is in the `groep6` package.
-Shared code is at the top level, and ES / PPO specific code are in their own sub directories.
+Shared code is at the top level of this package.

-The shared parameters can be adjusted in `config.py`, while method specific parameters can be adjusted in their respective files.
-(E.g. to adjust training `POPULATION_SIZE` for ES it would be in `train_es.py`)
+This package contains two sub packages for the two different learning methods.
+They contain the training and simulation code for the respective methods.

+We have set some default values in the `defaults.py` files.
+These can be overwritten both by calling a function with different parameters or by passing different parameters in the command line.

 ## Setup/Env
-> This guide is made for a machine running Linux.
+> This guide is made for a machine running on Linux.

 Create and activate a venv with Python3.11: